wp-plugins/events-made-easy/readme.txt

 = 1.4.6 =
 * Feature: added an option to hide past events (on a day-basis, not hour) in the calendar
 * Feature: added an option to hide events (from lists and calendar) which RSVP registration period has already ended
+* Bugfix: using custom fields and/or html when re-sending mails didn't work as expected
 * Improvement: Italian language updates, thanks to Gianluca Granero

 = 1.4.5 =